yaya2devops/terraform-beginner-bootcamp-2023/README.md

 rm -rf .git
 ```
 4. Verify the contents is gone using `ls -la`.
-5. Go a level back and verify your very critical .git folder for the entire project.
+5. Go a level back and verify your very critical `.git` folder for the entire project.
 ```
 cd .. && ls -la
 ```

 ![Root dotgit is Safe Plz](assets/2.0.0/root-git-safe.png)

 Good.
-Take care..
+Take care.. 🤲

 ###  Adjust Gitpod YAML Configuration
 The Gitpod in that cloned project won't work because Gitpod operates only on the root level.